DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 .embedded-demo({ "path": "scheduler-grouping/basic", "showThemeSelector": true })

+## Grouping by Date

+The example below shows how to group appointments by date and then by resource.
+To group by date, use the `GroupingState`'s `groupByDate` property.
+You can change this order by clicking "Group by Date First" above the Scheduler.

+.embedded-demo({ "path": "scheduler-grouping/group-by-dates", "showThemeSelector": true })

 ## Move Appointments Between Groups

 Users can drag-and-drop appointments between groups or use the appointment edit form to assign an appointment to another resource (group).
 To enable this, configure [editing](./editing.md):